bigchaindb/bigchaindb/docs/source/server-reference/bigchaindb-cli.md

 $ bigchaindb load -h
 ```

+Note: This command uses the Python Server API to write transactions to the database.
+It _doesn't_ use the HTTP API or a driver that wraps the HTTP API.

 ## bigchaindb set-shards

 Set the number of shards in the underlying datastore.
 For example, the following command will set the number of shards to four: